Our 5 Tips Before Buying A Security Bollard

 A lot like a car, a regular service can do a world of wonders, making sure you don’t run into any issues.
 In our experience, we recommend one service a year.

-What if you need new parts or spare keys?
-Well, don’t worry you can order all those bits and pieces directly from our service department.
+What if you need new parts?
+Well, don’t worry you can order all those bits and pieces directly from the spare parts section of our website.

 We talk bollards day-in-day-out, so if you need some advice or have any questions about how best to secure your driveway, give us a ring on +44 (0) 8456 75 75 74, and our team will be happy to help or feel free to shoot us a message on Twitter or complete the contact us form below.